 \begin{remark} Notice the gap is given by: $\sum_{s=0}^{r-1} \binom{r}{s} \psi_{s}(\qbf)$, and when $r=1$ the gap equals $1$, since $\psi_{0}(\qbf) = \sum_{s=1}^{n}\left(-1\right)^{s+1} \binom{n}{s} = - \left[ \sum_{s=0}^{n}\left(-1\right)^{s} \binom{n}{s} - 1\right] = 1$. \end{remark}

 \begin{remark} Lemma 4 of \cite{CogShr2011a} derives a lower bound on the expected time slots required to broadcast a packet to all $n$ homogeneous receivers (i.e., $\Ebb[X_{n:n}]$ when $q_j = q$ for $j \in [n]$), in order to construct an outer bound on the stability region of scheduling policies (Theorem 6).
-Our result is more general in that it $i)$ provides upper and lower bounds, $ii)$ applies to heterogeneous channels $\qbf = (q_1,\ldots,q_n)$, and $iii)$ yields arbitrary ($r^{\rm th}$) moments.
+Our result is more general in that it $i)$ provides lower and upper bounds, $ii)$ applies to heterogeneous channels $\qbf = (q_1,\ldots,q_n)$, and $iii)$ works for arbitrary ($r^{\rm th}$) moments.
 Further, the proof technique we employ is probabilistic instead of analytic. \end{remark}

-\begin{remark} The classic (sequential) coupon-collector problem (\cite{MotRag1995} \S3.6) asks for the expected time to receive all of $n$ coupons, when in each time slot a new coupon is selected uniformly at random from $[n]$.
-The broadcast delay problem can be considered as a ``parallel'' coupon-collector problem in that at each time slot each of the $n$ coupons is received independently with probabilities $\qbf$, i.e., a reception by receiver $j$ corresponds to collecting a coupon of type $j$. \end{remark}
+\begin{remark} The classic (sequential) coupon-collector problem (\cite[\S3.6]{MotRag1995}) asks for the expected time to receive all of $n$ coupons, when in each time slot a new coupon is selected uniformly at random from $[n]$.
+The broadcast delay problem can be considered as a ``parallel'' coupon-collector problem in that in each time slot each of the $n$ coupons is received independently with probabilities $\qbf$, i.e., a reception by receiver $j$ corresponds to collecting a coupon of type $j$. \end{remark}

 Specializing Prop.\ \ref{prop:boundsOnEZ} to the homogeneous channel case with $r=1, q_j = q$ for all $j \in [n]$ yields simpler expressions for the lower and upper bounds after using the combinatorial identity $\sum_{s=1}^{n} (-1)^{s}\binom{n}{s} ( - \frac{1}{s} ) = \sum_{j=1}^{n} \frac{1}{j}$.
-We observe the lower bound in Cor.\ \ref{cor:1} is the same as the one from Lemma 4 in \cite{CogShr2011a}. \begin{corollary} Assume A3: State-independent receptions, homogeneous receivers.
+We observe the lower bound in Cor.\ \ref{cor:1} given below is the same as the one from Lemma 4 in \cite{CogShr2011a}. \begin{corollary} Assume A3: State-independent receptions, homogeneous receivers.
 The expectation of the maximum of $n$ iid geometric RVs with parameter $q$ is bounded as:

 for $H_n \equiv 1 + 1/2 + \cdots + 1/n$ the $n^{\rm th}$ harmonic number. \end{corollary}